microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Microsoft.Graph.Applications.md

 Assign a tokenLifetimePolicy to an application or servicePrincipal.

 ### [New-MgGroupAppRoleAssignment](New-MgGroupAppRoleAssignment.md)
-Use this API to assign an app role to a group.
+Use this API to assign an app role to a security group.
 All direct members of the group will be considered assigned.
+Security groups with dynamic memberships are supported.
 To grant an app role assignment to a group, you need three identifiers: Additional licenses might be required to use a group to manage access to applications.

 ### [New-MgOnPremisePublishingProfile](New-MgOnPremisePublishingProfile.md)